-- I.R.
+• I.R.
 Iran and Pakistan (Gillnet): the IOTC Secretariat used the catches of swordfish and marlins reported by I.R.
 Iran for the years 2012 and 2013 to rebuild historical catch series of billfish for this fishery.
-However, catch rates and species composition for the Iranian and Pakistani gillnet fisheries differ significantly from each other in terms of the species composition, and in the case of Pakistan, the catches by species and are also in contradiction with other estimates derived from WWF funded sampling conducted Pakistan in recent years. - In 2017 Pakistan also submitted a revised catch series, dating back to the 1980s, and which are significantly lower than current estimates for billfish for Pakistan in the IOTC database, including swordfish.
-The data are currently pending upload to the IOTC database until further clarifications have been received regarding the catch revision estimation methodology, and particularly the scale of revisions for some billfish species. - India (Longline): Incomplete catches and catch-and-effort data, especially for its commercial longline fishery.
+However, catch rates and species composition for the Iranian and Pakistani gillnet fisheries differ significantly from each other in terms of the species composition, and in the case of Pakistan, the catches by species and are also in contradiction with other estimates derived from WWF funded sampling conducted Pakistan in recent years.

+In 2017 Pakistan also submitted a revised catch series, dating back to the 1980s, and which are significantly lower than current estimates for billfish for Pakistan in the IOTC database, including swordfish.
+A review of the revised historical data is currently being undertaken by the IOTC Secretariat, and which will be presented to the WPDCS meeting in 2019, before changes are made to Pakistan's current catch estimates in the IOTC database.

+- India (Longline): Incomplete catches and catch-and-effort data, especially for its commercial longline fishery.
 Catches in recent years represent less than 4% of the total catches of swordfish. - Non-reporting fleets (NEI) (Longline): Catches estimated by the IOTC Secretariat, however the proportion of total catches associated with this fishery are thought to be low and do not have a significant impact on the overall catch series.